google/pts-bot/doc/overview.md

   interoperability issues are not covered by the PTS).

-* Because it relies on a virtual Bluetooth Controller, it cannot check for any potential issues located inside the Bluetooth chipset of a specific device.
+* Because it relies on a virtual Bluetooth Controller, it cannot check for any potential issues located inside the Bluetooth chip of a specific device.
 This means again that PTS-bot must be supplemented by physical tests.